HomeBusinessCan Old Be Gold? Historic Homes as Investments

 Can Old Be Gold?
 Historic Homes as Investments

-Older homes usually come with better quality construction.
-This is not just a nostalgic fantasy – they’re better-built because in the past, higher grades of lumber were easier to come by, and labor was relatively cheap.
-Builders could afford to spend more time on craftsmanship that can’t easily be replicated in today’s houses.
+Older homes tend to come with better construction.
+This is not nostalgic fantasy.
+Builders in earlier eras worked with higher grades of lumber that were easier to source, and labor was relatively cheap.
+That combination let builders spend more time on craftsmanship, the kind that is hard to reproduce in a modern house built to a tight budget and schedule.

 Tax benefits

-Maintaining a property in a historic district takes a lot of responsibility.
-To encourage investors in buying an investment property in these districts, government at the local, state, and even federal levels have put in place certain tax benefits and credits.
-You could also qualify for easements.
-An easement is an agreement between the owner of a historical property and a preservation group whereby the owner’s income tax, property tax, or estate tax is reduced.
-Another great thing about easements, they last forever.
-You could be eligible for different kinds of benefits too, be sure to check with your local and state government.
-So, you get to preserve the great history and earn tax benefits at the same time!
-What more could you ask for?
+Maintaining a property in a historic district carries real responsibility.
+To encourage investment, local, state, and federal governments have put certain tax benefits and credits in place.
+You may also qualify for easements.
+An easement is an agreement between the owner of a historic property and a preservation group under which the owner’s income tax, property tax, or estate tax is reduced.
+A useful feature of easements is that they last indefinitely, running with the property rather than expiring when you sell.
+Other benefits may apply depending on where you are, so check with your local and state government before you assume anything.
+You get to preserve the history and earn tax relief at the same time.

 Historic Homes